 Pica is a condition that involves eating non-food items like dirt, hair, ice or paint chips.
 To get a diagnosis, someone must persistently eat non-food items for at least a month.
 Depending on the individual’s age and other factors, the kinds of substances they eat can vary greatly.
-The individual may try to eat soap, wool, charcoal, clay, ash, hair, chalk, paper, cloth, starch, ice, metal or dirt.
+The individual may try to eat soap, wool, charcoal, clay, ash, hair, chalk, paper, cloth, starch, or metal.

 This diagnosis does not generally apply to children under the age of two.
 For very young children, putting objects in the mouth is actually a stage of development that allows the child to explore their senses.
 If the child is over the age of two, this behavior is not normal or healthy.

 Currently, there is no way to test for pica in a laboratory.
 Instead, the pica treatment center will look at the client’s clinical history.
 They may also look for problems like intestinal blockages and anemia.
 If the item is toxic like paint, they may look for the side effects such as like lead or parasites.

 Scientists do not know how many people have pica.
 The condition can affect people of any age or gender.
 Sometimes, pica occurs at the same time as other mental disorders like excoriation or an intellectual disability.

 What Causes Pica?

 As clients will learn at their pica treatment center, scientists have found a connection between this condition and other disorders.
 Malnutrition and iron-deficiency anemia are the two leading causes of pica.
 It seems like pica is often an indication that the body lacks the right nutrient and needs to correct for it.
 In these cases, taking vitamins or medications to fix the deficiency will cure pica.